DaBultz/pz-battlesnake/docs/source/environments/standard.md

 ## Action Space

-The Action space consists of a Move, which has 4 diffrent options:
+The Action space consists of a Move, which has 4 diffrent strings as options:
 - `up`
 - `down`
 - `left`